NavinBondade/Breast-Cancer-Segmentation-With-Advance-Attention-U-Net/README.md

 <img src="https://github.com/NavinBondade/Breast-Cancer-Segmentation-With-Attention-UNet/blob/main/Graphs/Dataset%20Visualization%202.png?raw=true" width="750" height="500">
 </p>
 <h2>Methodology</h2>
 <p>Attention U-Net network borrowed the idea of an attention mechanism from NLP and used it in skip connections.
-It gave the skip connections an extra idea of which region to focus on while segmenting the given object.
-This works great even with very small objects due to the attention present in the skip connections.
-This one is a little bit more complex to implement on your own from scratch but the idea behind this is quite ingenious and simple.</p>
+It gave the skip connections an extra idea of which region to focus on while segmenting the given object.The model has been trained for 20 epochs with binary crossentropy as loss function and adam as the optimizer.</p>
 <p align="center">
 <img src="https://github.com/NavinBondade/Breast-Cancer-Segmentation-With-Attention-UNet/blob/main/Graphs/model.png?raw=true">
 </p>